Portugal Country Commercial Guide

 Overview

-The organization of the Portuguese Air Force is based on a vertical rank structure, which is founded on levels of functional, technical, hierarchic, and coordinative authorities.
-This structure seeks to reinforce an effective responsibility in the operational, logistics, and personnel fields that form the institution.
+The organization of the Portuguese Air Force is based on a vertical rank structure, founded on functional, technical, hierarchical, and coordinative authorities, reinforcing responsibility across operational, logistics, and personnel areas.

-The General Commander of the Portuguese Air Force (CEMFA) is the National Aeronautical Authority (Autoridade Aeronáutica Nacional).
-CEMFA is the main cooperator of the National Defense Ministry and of the Chief of the General Commander of the Armed Forces (CEMGFA) in all the matters concerning the Air Force.
+The Chief of Staff of the Portuguese Air Force (CEMFA) is also the National Aeronautical Authority (Autoridade Aeronáutica Nacional) and is the principal collaborator of the Ministry of National Defense and the Chief of the General Staff of the Armed Forces (CEMGFA) on Air Force matters.

 The national space strategy, Portugal Space 2030, sets new targets for developing the sector.
 In 2019, the Government created “Portugal Space” (the Portuguese Space Agency), a private, non-profit organization to promote and strengthen Space in Portugal, its ecosystem and value chain for the benefit of society and economy in the country and worldwide.
 Portugal Space acts as a business and development unit for universities, research entities, and companies, as stated in the Portugal Space 2030 Strategy.